MetOffice/lfric_core/documentation/source/user_guide/io/prognostics.rst

 Example: The Momentum\ :sup:`®` Model
 -------------------------------------

-In the Momentum\ :sup:`®` atmosphere model, all fields that the model may read or write, including all prognostic fields, are registered in an ``iodef.xml`` file which is the file recognised by the XIOS IO library.
+In the Momentum\ :sup:`®` atmosphere model, the set-up of the prognostics field is closely aligned with the model's integration with the XIOS library.
+All fields that the model may read or write, including all prognostic fields, are registered in an ``iodef.xml`` file which is the file recognised by the XIOS IO library.
+The set-up of prognostics fields uses some of the information in the ``iodef.xml`` file to determine how to initialise each field.

-Each new prognostic field needs to be added to the ``iodef.xml`` file.
-The record includes a string ID for the field that is used within the model, the formal name of the field (such as the CF name), the units and information about the XIOS domain used to describe the format of the data in the input or output file.
+The record in the ``iodef.xml`` file includes a string ID for the field, the formal name of the field (such as the CF name), the units and information about the XIOS domain used to describe the format of the data in the input or output file.

 In the Momentum\ :sup:`®` atmosphere model, a routine called `create_physics_prognostics` includes the code for creating most of